YottaDB/YDBDoc/ProgGuide/functions.rst

 $ZTRNLNM()
 ----------------------

-The $ZTRNLNM function returns the value of an environment variable.The $ZTRNLNM function is analogous to the DCL Lexical function F$TRNLNM on OpenVMS.
+The $ZTRNLNM function returns the value of an environment variable.

 .. note::
    $ZTRNLNM() does not perform iterative translation.